Mini Maker Faire: 29 July 2017

-A HUGE thank you to all our brilliant Makers who helped us create a truly imaginative event.
-More information about our Makers and their activities can be found at the bottom of this page below.
+A huge thank you to all our brilliant Makers who helped us create a truly imaginative event.

 Mini Maker Faire 2015

-Check out the video of last year’s Mini Maker Faire, to see what to expect!
+Check out the video of our first Mini Maker Faire to see what to expect!

 “Fantastic way for kids to explore their abilities and inherent talent”